coverclock/com-diag-hazer/README.md

 * dat - data captured from Hazer, Yodel, and Tumbleweed tests (some in LFS).
 * fun - functional test source files.
 * inc - public header files.
-* out - build artifacts.
+* out - build and test artifacts (not under source control).
 * fs - file system overlay that may be useful on the host on which Hazer runs.
 * src - feature implementation and private header source files.
 * tst - unit test source files (does not require a GPS receiver).